svtcore/laravel-restful-api-food-delivery/README.md

-# Laravel restful API food delivery
+# Laravel API food delivery

 Personal project which provide API for food delivery service based on Laravel Framework (could be used like API for mobile app client)